Mariah Carey's Candid Rock Hall Response Goes Viral After Latest Snub — Video

 Mariah Carey is seen in Los Angeles, California on July 24, 2025 | Source: Getty Images

-In the clip, first reported by TMZ, Carey stepped out to a crowd of fans.
-When asked about the snub, she didn’t hesitate, replying, "Yeah, who cares?
+In the clip, first reported by TMZ, Carey stepped out to a crowd of fans and appeared unfazed when asked about the snub.
+"Yeah, who cares?
 Like give it to somebody else.
-Fantastic."
+Fantastic," she replied.

 Some reactions were captured on video, with people nearby saying she deserved the honor and calling the decision disrespectful.
 Carey acknowledged them, thanked them for their support, and said she will always love her fans.

-Despite her 19 No. 1 hits and lasting influence on pop and R&B, the latest omission has reignited debate, but Carey appears unfazed.
+Despite her 19 No. 1 hits and lasting influence on pop and R&B, the latest omission has prompted renewed discussion, but Carey appears unfazed.

 A fan comment dated January 31, 2026. | Source: Instagram/justjared